 14. Expect locals being as warm & as welcoming as they are in summers

-15. Expect to loose your soul in frozen beauty of Spiti Valley in winters
+15. Expect to lose your soul in frozen beauty of Spiti Valley in winters

-As in summers, the frozen beauty of Spiti Valley is no less magnanimous and your soul will fall prey to it with the very first sight of it 🙂 🙂 … I am sure that a part of your soul will be lost forever in Spiti Valley as you live the winter experience in this remote part of Himalayas.
+As in summers, the frozen beauty of Spiti Valley is no less generous, and your soul will fall prey to it with the very first sight of it 🙂 🙂 … I am sure that a part of your soul will be lost forever in Spiti Valley as you live the winter experience in this remote region of the trans-Himalayas.

 Spiti Valley in Winters – Detailed Travel Plan